C++ Math cos

 Example 2

-Let's see a simple example when the value of x is negative.
+Let's explore a basic scenario where the value of x is less than zero.

 #include <iostream>